Prithu: Symbolism

+Remembrance

 Chinese scholar Hiuen Tsang (c.
 640 AD) records the existence of the town Pehowa, named after Prithu, "who is said to be the first person that obtained the title Raja (king)".
 Another place associated with Prithu is Prithudaka (lit.
 "Prithu's pool"), a town on the banks of Sarasvati river, where Prithu is believed to have performed the Shraddha of his father.
 The town is referred to as the boundary between Northern and central India and referred to by Patanjali as the modern Pehowa.

 Shriman Narayan, one of the protagonists of Indian Panchayati Raj movement, tracing its origin, writes: "It is believed that the system was first introduced by King Prithu while colonizing the Doab between the Ganga and Jamuna."